YiekSiewHao/YiekSiewHao/README.md

 <Yiek/>

 - 👋 Hi, I’m @YiekSiewHao
-- 👀 I’m interested in tech gadgets and exploring new programming language.
+- 👀 I’m interested in tech gadgets and watching movies.
-- 🌱 I’m currently learning HTML and CSS.
+- 🌱 I’m currently learning the fundamentals of Javascript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...